2023 CLASS DATES:

 Class must be paid in full to hold your spot.
 We don't want to turn the world into fly-fishers, but for those who join us, we want to help you get the most out of your days on the water here in Utah, the west, and around the world.

 Fly-Fishing 101 Class Itinerary

-Class Schedule Day 1: The first evening session is held at Western Rivers Flyfisher between 6-6-30pm.
-You will receive a packet that you can bring home with you and use as a reference during and after the class.
+Class Schedule Day 1: Class will meet at WRF at 6:15 PM.
+You will receive a packet via e-mail that you can use as a reference during and after the class.
 We will take this time to make sure that everybody has paid for the class in full, and see who needs rental gear for Saturday’s session.
 We will go over essential gear and knots, how to pick and effective fly the wonderful insects our fisheries depend on to survive.
 You will need to make sure to bring a pen and pad of paper for notes.

 8:00-8:30 PM: Talk about required accessory items, talk about the second class session.
 Wrap-Up/Q&A.

-Class Schedule Day 3: We will meet at Liberty Park or Sugarhouse between 6:00-6:30 PM.
+Class Schedule Day 2: We will meet at Liberty Park or Sugarhouse at 6:00 PM.
 Much of this evening is dedicated to casting.
 The evening will start with the proper way to set up your rod.
 This simple act is important, and down the road may save you from inadvertently breaking your rod.
 Casting is the key to enjoyment and success in fly fishing.
 It is what separates fly-fishing from all other aspects of fishing. * Meet at the north side of the pond.

 9:00-12:00 PM: This is the "hands-on" portion of the class.
 You will learn three basic techniques and have a chance to see where to best use these techniques.
 Eventually, you will be turned loose to begin your journey.